DevExpress-Examples/web-reporting-integrate-ai-assistant/README.md

 ### Register AI Services

-Add the following code to the _Program.cs_ file to register AI services in the application:
+Add the following code to the _Program.cs_ file to register AI services in your application:

 ```cs
 using DevExpress.AIIntegration;